 (n = 14)

-Hemodialysis and Peritoneal Dialysis: The pharmacokinetics and tolerance of Zidovudine were evaluated in a multiple-dose study in patients undergoing hemodialysis (n = 5) or peritoneal dialysis (n = 6) receiving escalating doses up to 200 mg 5 times daily for 8 weeks.
+Hemodialysis and Peritoneal Dialysis: The pharmacokinetics and tolerance of zidovudine were evaluated in a multiple-dose trial in subjects undergoing hemodialysis (n = 5) or peritoneal dialysis (n = 6) receiving escalating oral doses up to 200 mg 5 times daily for 8 weeks.
 Daily doses of 500 mg or less were well tolerated despite significantly elevated GZDV plasma concentrations.
-Apparent Zidovudine oral clearance was approximately 50% of that reported in patients with normal renal function.
-Hemodialysis and peritoneal dialysis appeared to have a negligible effect on the removal of Zidovudine, whereas GZDV elimination was enhanced.
-A dosage adjustment is recommended for patients undergoing hemodialysis or peritoneal dialysis [see Dosage and Administration (2.4)].
+Apparent zidovudine oral clearance was approximately 50% of that reported in subjects with normal renal function.
+Hemodialysis and peritoneal dialysis appeared to have a negligible effect on the removal of zidovudine, whereas GZDV elimination was enhanced.
+A dosage adjustment is recommended for patients undergoing hemodialysis or peritoneal dialysis [see Dosage and Administration (2.5)].

-Hepatic Impairment: Data describing the effect of hepatic impairment on the pharmacokinetics of Zidovudine are limited.
-However, because Zidovudine is eliminated primarily by hepatic metabolism, it is expected that Zidovudine clearance would be decreased and plasma concentrations would be increased following administration of the recommended adult doses to patients with hepatic impairment [see Dosage and Administration (2.5)].
+Patients with Hepatic Impairment: Data describing the effect of hepatic impairment on the pharmacokinetics of zidovudine are limited.
+However, zidovudine is eliminated primarily by hepatic metabolism and it appears that zidovudine clearance is decreased and plasma concentrations are increased in subjects with hepatic impairment.
+There are insufficient data to recommend dose adjustment of zidovudine in patients with impaired hepatic function or liver cirrhosis [see Dosage and Administration (2.6)].

-Patients Aged 3 Months to 12 Years: Overall, Zidovudine pharmacokinetics in pediatric patients greater than 3 months of age are similar to those in adult patients.
-Proportional increases in plasma Zidovudine concentrations were observed following administration of oral solution from 90 to 240 mg/m2 every 6 hours.
+Patients Aged 3 Months to 12 Years: Overall, zidovudine pharmacokinetics in pediatric patients older than 3 months are similar to those in adult patients.
+Proportional increases in plasma zidovudine concentrations were observed following administration of oral solution from 90 to 240 mg per m2 every 6 hours.
 Oral bioavailability, terminal half-life, and oral clearance were comparable to adult values.
-As in adult patients, the major route of elimination was by metabolism to GZDV.
-After intravenous dosing, about 29% of the dose was excreted in the urine unchanged, and about 45% of the dose was excreted as GZDV [see Dosage and Administration (2.1)].
+As in adult subjects, the major route of elimination was by metabolism to GZDV.
+After IV dosing, about 29% of the dose was excreted in the urine unchanged, and about 45% of the dose was excreted as GZDV [see Dosage and Administration (2.2)].

-Patients Aged Less Than 3 Months: Zidovudine pharmacokinetics have been evaluated in pediatric patients from birth to 3 months of life.
-Zidovudine elimination was determined immediately following birth in 8 neonates who were exposed to Zidovudine in utero.
-The half-life was 13.0 ± 5.8 hours.
-In neonates ≤14 days old, bioavailability was greater, total body clearance was slower, and half-life was longer than in pediatric patients >14 days old.
-For dose recommendations for neonates, [see Dosage and Administration (2.2)].
+Patients Aged Less than 3 Months: Zidovudine pharmacokinetics have been evaluated in pediatric subjects from birth to 3 months of life.
+Zidovudine elimination was determined immediately following birth in 8 neonates who were exposed to zidovudine in utero.
+The half-life was 13 ± 5.8 hours.
+In neonates less than or equal to 14 days old, bioavailability was greater, total body clearance was slower, and half-life was longer than in pediatric subjects older than 14 days.
+For dose recommendations for neonates [see Dosage and Administration (2.3)].

 (n = 15)